-DeFi has created a suite of highly demanded tokens within the larger cryptocurrency ecosystem.
+DeFi has established itself as the top sector for high value tokens.
 With DeFi tokens outperforming BTC in 2020, the ecosystem is quickly turning towards popular protocol tokens as a means of value capture for DeFi’s growth.

 This list will be updated periodically.
 The tokens mentioned on this list are meant to serve as education and should not be treated as investment advice.